tobokegao/tobokegao.github.io/quickstart/content/en/post/tobox-release-party.md

 I&#x0027;ve decided to have Furuno san, who participated in my Pure MIDI compilation released by TBKgao and who may love Pure MIDI even more than I do, join us!

-Of course, he will be performing a Pure MIDI set...!
+Of course, he will be performing a Pure MIDI set…!

 [twitter](https://twitter.com/kwc_in_BLUER)
 [soundcloud](https://soundcloud.com/kwcinbluer)